title

 Movie Reviews

-I had to walk through an area filled with undergrowth to get to the shop.
-It was not too unpleasant except that I had to keep to the narrow footpath and not blunder into the bushes.
+To reach the shop, I had to walk through a patch of thick undergrowth.
+It wasn’t too unpleasant, but I had to stick to the narrow footpath and avoid stumbling into the bushes.

-Buying some flour from the shop seemed harmless enough.
-The shop was the nearest one and my mother reckoned I was old enough to run a simple errand for her.
+Buying some flour seemed like a simple errand.
+The shop was nearby, and my mother thought I was old enough to handle it on my own.

-After a while it lay down beside me.
-I thought it was safe to go, but the moment I moved a leg it stood up and growled fiercely again.
+After a while, the dog lay down beside me.
+Thinking it was safe, I slowly moved a leg—but the dog jumped up and growled fiercely again.
 I was trapped!
-The dog would not let me move.
+The dog wouldn’t let me move.
 What could I do?

-I waited in fear.
-As long as I remained still, I was all right, but how long could I stand there like that?
-My feet were already feeling numb.
+I waited, scared.
+As long as I stayed still, I was safe—but how long could I stand like that?
+My feet were going numb.

 Then I had an idea.
 The shop was just a short distance away.
-I shouted "Help!
-Help!" with all my might.
-The dog looked confused but did not attack me.
+I shouted, “Help!
+Help!” as loud as I could.
+The dog looked confused but didn’t attack.

-The shopkeeper heard my shouts and came to investigate.
-The dog, which was obviously his, wagged its tail and folded back its ears.
-He quickly brought a chain and tied it to a post.
-I was so relieved.
-The shopkeeper apologized and gave me a free packet of flour.
+The shopkeeper heard me and came running.
+The dog, clearly his, wagged its tail and lowered its ears.
+The man quickly chained the dog to a post.
+I breathed a huge sigh of relief.
+He apologized and even gave me a free packet of flour.

-What a frightful experience it was.
-Anyway I never had anymore trouble with the dog.
-The shopkeeper kept it tied up at all times.
+It was a terrifying experience, but after that, I never had trouble with the dog again.
+The shopkeeper made sure to keep it tied up at all times.

 001 002 003 004 005 006 007 008 009 010 011 012 013 014 015 016 017 018 019 020 021 022 023 024 025 026 027 028 029 030 031 032 033 034 035 036 037 038 039 040 041 042 043 044 045 046 047 048 049 050 051 052 053 054 055 056 057 058 059 060 061 062 063 064 065 066 067 068 069 070 071 072 073 074 075 076 077 078 079 080 081 082 083 084 085 086 087 088 089 090 091 092 093 094 095 096 097 098 099 100 101 102 103 104 105 106 107 108 109 110 111 112 113 114 115 116 117 118 120 121 122 123 124 125 126 127 128 129 130 131 132 133 134 135 136 137 138 139 140 141 142 143 144 145 146 147 148 149 150 151 152 153 154 155 156 157 158 159 160 161 162 163 164 165 166 167 168 169 170 171 172 173 174 175 176 177 178 179 180 181 182 183 184 185 186 187 188 189 190 191 192 193 194 195 196 197 198 199 200 201 202 203 204 205 206 207 208 209 210 211 212 213 214 215 216 217 218 219 220 221 222 223 224 225 226 227 228 229 230 231 232 233 234 235 236 237 238 239 240 241 242 243 244 245 246 247 248 249 250 251 252 253 254 255 256 257 258 259 260